 The school dress code applies for all dances.
 There are no formal or semiformal dances.

 Vista Verde is a place of learning; therefore, appropriate attire is required.
 Decisions as to the appropriateness of dress rest with any staff member.
-Students in violation of the dress code will be sent to the SAC room and will be required to change into appropriate clothing.
+Students in violation of the dress code will be sent to the AC room and will be required to change into appropriate clothing.

 Shirts and blouses must have at least 2½ inches of coverage at the top of the shoulder.
 Anything less is considered a tank top.
 Necklines may be no lower than 2½ inches when measured from the collarbone.

 Shirts must cover the waistline of shorts, slacks, and skirts with no midriff or back skin showing at any time.
 Tank tops, backless or halter-tops, sheer garments are not permitted.
-Any clothing allowing undergarments to show is inappropriate
+Any clothing allowing undergarments to show is inappropriate.

 Shorts and skirts must pass the “fingertip rule” which means they may be no shorter than where the student’s fingertips touch the leg when the arm is naturally hanging straight down.
 Slits in skirts, pants and shorts must also pass the “fingertip rule”.